Want to know what your agent is doing?

 Talk to our team→Frequently asked.

 Prefix the command you already use with greywatch --: greywatch -- claude, greywatch -- opencode, or any other local CLI agent.
 No config file, no Docker image, no agent-specific plugin.
-Greywatch runs the agent immediately and streams every read, write, and outbound request to a live activity feed.
+Greywatch runs the agent immediately and streams every read, write, command, and outbound request to a live activity feed.

 Containers isolate software, but they separate the agent from the local toolchain and working copy you actually need, and they give you isolation without visibility.
 Greywatch keeps the agent in your normal local environment and gives you a live feed of everything it touches: reads, writes, outbound requests, command attempts.
 It is the visibility a container does not give you.